story of the Cathars

 cathedral at Albi

-as a high-powered statement of Catholic dominance in
+as a high-powered statement of Catholic dominance - and fear of revolt - in

 the area.
 And because Languedoc was for the next six centuries largely

 a peripheral area in terms of European development, a lot of these